Lady Bird (film): Plot

-Christine sets out for the prom with Kyle, Jenna, and Jenna's boyfriend, but the latter three decide to go to a house party instead.
-Christine initially agrees but then asks them to drop her off at Julie's, where the two rekindle their friendship and go to prom together.
+On prom night, Kyle, Jenna, and Jenna's boyfriend decide to skip the prom in favor of attending a house party.
+Lady Bird initially agrees to go with them, but changes her mind and visits Julie instead.
+They rekindle their friendship and go to prom together.

-After graduation, Danny accidentally mentions the wait list in front of Marion, who stops speaking to Christine for the rest of the summer.
-Christine gets accepted to the university and her parents take her to the airport, but Marion refuses to go inside to say goodbye.
-Marion begins crying while leaving the airport and drives back, only to discover that Christine has already gone through security.
-She cries in Larry's arms and he consoles her.
+Danny accidentally mentions the waitlist in front of Marion, who gives Lady Bird the silent treatment for the remainder of the summer, even after she is accepted.
+Before she leaves for New York, her parents drop her off at the airport, but Marion refuses to go inside to say goodbye.
+Marion eventually relents, but Lady Bird has already gone through security.
+Marion breaks down crying in Larry's arms.

-After arriving in New York, Christine finds several letters addressed to her in her luggage.
-The letters were written and initially discarded by her mother but secretly collected and passed along by her father.
-She begins using her given name again and is hospitalized after drinking heavily at a party.
-Leaving the hospital, she visits a Presbyterian church service and is moved to tears.
-She calls home and leaves an apologetic voicemail for her mother thanking her for everything she has done for her.
+After arriving in New York, Lady Bird finds several heartfelt, unfinished letters from Marion in her luggage, which Marion initially threw away before Larry began secretly collecting them for Lady Bird.
+Moved, Lady Bird begins going by her given name, Christine, again.

+Christine is hospitalized after drinking heavily at a college party.
+After being released, she goes to a local church and is moved to tears.
+Christine calls home and leaves a message for her mother, apologizing and thanking her for all her help.